-There are four other child nutrition programs (see Table 1.1), and together they comprise about one quarter of the total Federal spending on child nutrition programs (or about 4 percent of spending on food and nutrition programs overall).
+There are four other child nutrition programs (see Table 1.1), and together they comprise about 4 percent of spending on food and nutrition programs overall or about one quarter of the total Federal spending on child nutrition programs).
 These programs provide meals for children and other vulnerable groups outside of school and during the summer, or provide additional food items to children.

 The Child and Adult Care Food Program (CACFP) provides meals and snacks to children in day care facilities, as well as to functionally impaired adults receiving care in non-residential adult day care centers and to the elderly (e.g. through Meals on Wheels).
 Participation in 2014 totaled 3.9 million children and adults, and total Federal spending was \$3.1 billion.
-The Summer Food Service (SFSP) supports meals and snacks served to children at schools, camps and other organizations during the summer when school is not in session.
-In 2014 the program served 160 million meals to 2.6 million children (measured in July, the peak participation month) at a cost of \$464 million.
+The Summer Food Service Program (SFSP) supports meals and snacks served to children at schools, camps and other organizations during the summer when school is not in session.
+In 2014 the program served 160 million meals to 2.7 million children (measured in July, the peak participation month) at a cost of \$465.6 million.
 The Fresh Fruit and Vegetable Program (FFVP) provides resources for elementary schools to serve fresh fruits and vegetables as snacks outside of regular lunch and breakfast times.
 Schools apply to participate in the program, which is targeted to schools with high enrollments of free- and reduced-price meal eligible students.
 Participating schools receive an annual allotment of \$50 to \$75 per student.
 In 2014-15, the FFVP had \$153 million in spending.
 The Special Milk Program (SMP) provides subsidized milk, primarily to schools, childcare institutions, and camps that do not participate in other federally subsidized child nutrition programs.
 The cost in 2014 was \$10.5 million.